 Not all biobased plastics will degrade at such a fast rate (biodegradability relies on a number of factors and varies for every product), but simply using renewable biobased resources for production is still better for the environment overall.

 Companies producing packaging products can make the shift to bioplastics, and with USDA BioPreferred Program it is possible to use official labeling that will make products more competitive.

 Manufactured plastics find heavy usage in food processing and packaging, leading to the significant creation of end-consumer waste.
 Just like plastics outside of the food industry, these materials are usually fossil-fuel derived.
 By the year 2020, it is expected that more than 24 million metric tons of packaging will be used just for consumer food packaging.

 Consumers are becoming more aware of their impact on the environment and are starting to make smarter decisions about the food that they purchase.
 Packaging can have a significant impact on the products that they choose.
-Businesses that adapt to use BioBased packaging plastics will be able to take advantage of USDA BioPreferred labeling, giving them an edge within an environmentally conscious marketplace.
+Businesses that adapt to use biobased packaging plastics will be able to take advantage of the USDA BioPreferred Program, giving them an edge within an environmentally conscious marketplace.

 Personal protection products including protective helmet shells are now produced using green high-density polyethylene.
 The polymer is just as stable and durable as standard HDPE, with the difference being that sugarcane-based ethanol is used in production.
 Some manufacturers have gained certification of up to 95% biobased plastic in their personal protection products.

 Beta Analytic is not affiliated with ASTM or the USDA BioPreferred Program.
 The ISO 17025-accredited lab welcomes inquiries on ASTM D6866 biobased content testing.
-Results are reported in 5-7 business days.
-A faster service is also available.
-For price inquiries, please contact the lab.
+For price and turnaround time inquiries, please contact the lab.